‘Everything I do, it affects:’ Kids with type 1 diabetes testify before Senate panel

 The program has been in place for the last 25 years.

-“This enduring investment has enabled us to take on challenges beyond what we could support with NIH’s regular appropriations and to perform critical trials unlikely to be done by the private sector,” Dr. Griffin Rodgers, Director of NIDDK said.
+“This enduring investment has enabled us to take on challenges beyond what we could support with NIH’s regular appropriations and to perform critical trials unlikely to be done by the private sector,” said Dr. Griffin Rodgers, Director of NIDDK.

-“It’s put now life changing therapies in our hands and brought us closer to cures,” Dr. Aaron Kowalski, CEO of JDRF, formerly known as the Juvenile Diabetes Research Foundation said.
+“It’s put now life changing therapies in our hands and brought us closer to cures,” said Dr. Aaron Kowalski, CEO of JDRF, formerly known as the Juvenile Diabetes Research Foundation.

 Cataldo said she has seen the difference from SDP in her own lifetime.